Find a Registered Dental Hygienist

 1. smoking

-2. alcohol use and abuse (CDHO Advisory)
+2. alcohol use and misuse (CDHO Advisory)

 2. other gastrointestinal tumours that may be